leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Beaver Dam: A beaver dam is a dam built by beaver these can be small secondary dams that may be as little as a couple feet across or larger primary dams which can span huge lengths.

 Beaver Dam Analogue: A manmade structure built to mimic a beaver dam, these can be built with posts or postless.
+The first image is a postless BDA while the second has posts.

 <img src="{{ site.baseurl }}/DamCensusImages/BDA2.jpg" alt="bda" style="width:60%;" />